ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 });
 ```

-If the React Testing Library is new to you, it's important to know the guiding principle behind it:

-> The more your tests resemble the way your software is used, the more confidence they can give you.

-This means that we will design tests that make assertions based around what end users would see.
-The test above asserts that the rendered output of `<App />` should not be an empty DOM tree.
+This test asserts that the rendered output of `<App />` is not an empty DOM tree.

+If you are new to using the React Testing Library, it may initially seem odd to use the DOM as a way to simulate user interaction with your components.
+However, by doing so, you can create tests that more closely resemble how your users will interact with your application, leading to greater confidence in the functionality of your code.

 #### Snapshot Testing